javascript-tutorial/en.javascript.info/8-web-components/5-slots-composition/article.md

 In the shadow DOM, `<slot name="X">` defines an "insertion point", a place where elements with `slot="X"` are rendered.

 Then the browser performs "composition": it takes elements from the light DOM and renders them in corresponding slots of the shadow DOM.
-At the end, we have exactly what we want -- a generic component that can be filled with data.
+At the end, we have exactly what we want -- a component that can be filled with data.

 Here's the DOM structure after the script, not taking composition into account: